jin-woo-lee/nfs-binaural/README.md

 ### Inference

 You can synthesize binaural audio by running `inference.py`.
 Specify the directory path where the mono `.wav` files and position `.txt` files for each are located.
-We release the [pre-trained NFS model](https://github.com/jin-woo-lee/nfs-binaural/releases/tag/v1.0.0) described in the paper.

 ```bash
 python inference.py --gpu 0 --ckpt path/to/ckpt/file.pt --root_dir path/to/load/dir --save_dir path/to/save/dir